mvrilo/app-poc/README.md

-# storepoc
+# app-poc

-`storepoc` is a SOA project built with Go intended to serve as a PoC and boilerplate for future development.
+`app-poc` is a SOA project built with Go intended to serve as a PoC and boilerplate for future development.
 It's built around DDD with gorm, protobuf, grpc and rest (via grpc-gateway and gin).
 The entrypoint is located at the root of the project, the `main.go`.

 The business logic is located at the `core` directory.
 Each component of our server there, or _services_, must implement an interface for being loaded in the main server: